My father died. In my mother’s arms. In front of me.

 When my father was sick and the doctors and nurses searched his tired body for clues, it hit me that they had no idea who they were trying to save.
 That he was a world-class professor and friend, that his parents were deaf, he hailed from Chicago, aced Harvard and gave the best hugs.

-After he died, I told everyone, he was a wonderful father, and opened…
+After he died, I told everyone, he was a great Dad, and opened…

 View original post 190 more words